 Thupatemi Stadium was also showing signs that it could do with some tender loving care with dirty seats and peeling paintwork.
 It was even more noticeable without the advertisement boards missing from the Thai Royal Air Force FC match.

-The game restarted and it was at as very gentle pace in the extreme heat.
+The game restarted, and it was at a very gentle pace in the extreme heat.
 Water breaks and the usual delays meant that the match was behind schedule, having supposedly kicked off at 11.30.
 I think it was shortened to forty minutes each way.

-A scruffy effort got Famous a goal back which infuriated the Siam coach who appeared to feel that his charges were taking things a little too easy.
+A scruffy effort got Famous a goal back, which infuriated the Siam coach, who appeared to feel that his charges were taking things a little too easily.
 His side put the smile back on his face when it was 4-1 through 19 with the last kick of the game after the keeper made a real hash of a low centre.

 Thaispirit FC 3 Yungthong United 1 Thonburi League Cup Final